-'History and heritage retained Prepare a Heritage Management Framework to identify mechanisms to protect and manage Aboriginal and non-Aboriginal heritage places in the City.

-within a diverse urban fabric, surrounded by

-Review and amend zones to stipulate minimum densities in walkable catchment areas in the new Scheme 3 and Precinct / Structure Plans to reflect transit orientated development.

-...containing recreation opportunities.
-Prepare a Public Open Space strategy to guide the distribution and type of open space being delivered in the City, and encourage the creation of multi-functional spaces.

-...and major employment centres.'

-Require district and local structure plans to identify developments, land uses and infrastructure required to allow them to develop in accordance with State Planning Policy 4.2 - Activity Centres for Perth and Peel.
+'History and Prepare a Heritage Management Framework to identify mechanisms to heritage retained protect and manage Aboriginal and non-Aboriginal heritage places in the City. within a diverse urban fabric, surrounded by vibrant activity hubs Review and amend zones to stipulate minimum densities in walkable catchment areas in the new Scheme 3 and Precinct / Structure Plans to reflect transit orientated development. containing Prepare a Public Open Space strategy to guide the distribution and type of recreation open space being delivered in the City, and encourage the creation of opportunities multi-functional spaces. and major employment centres.' • Require district and local structure plans to identify developments, land uses and infrastructure required to allow them to develop in accordance with State Planning Policy 4.2 - Activity Centres for Perth and Peel.